f4exb/sdrangel/Readme.md

   - `sudo dpkg -i sdrangel_vx.y.z-1_amd64.deb` where x.y.z is the version number
   - `sudo apt-get -f install` this will install missing dependencies

-The software is installed in `\opt\sdrangel` you can start it from the command line with:
+The software is installed in `/opt/sdrangel` you can start it from the command line with:
   - `/opt/sdrangel/bin/sdrangel`

 <h1>Software build</h1>